Higher court backs restart of halted Takahama reactors

 OSAKA, March 28, Kyodo

-But it is unlikely that the operation of other nuclear reactors in Japan will be resumed soon due to pending legal matters, analysts say.
+But it is unlikely other nuclear reactors in Japan will soon resume operating due to pending legal matters, analysts say, as fears linger among people living near nuclear facilities about their health and life.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.